 Dr. Sam's Veterinary House Calls provides at home veterinary service for the Lehigh Valley and surrounding areas (including Allentown, Bethlehem, Fogelsville, Easton, Hellertown, Northampton, Bath, Orefield, Macungie, Alburtis, and more.)

 The house call fee is based on driving distance from Allentown.
 Please don't hesitate to contact us via phone or email with any questions you might have, or for a full estimate of services.
 You'll be surprised at how affordable veterinary care at home is!

 Due to the nature of house calls, patients are seen by appointment only.
-To schedule an appointment, please call Monday through Friday between the hours of 9am and 5pm.
+To schedule an appointment, please call Monday through Friday during our phone hours.
 Calls received outside normal hours will be returned the following business day.
 Evening appointments are available if scheduled in advance.

 Payment via cash, check, or credit card is required at the time services are rendered.
 I will provide an approximate 30 minute arrival window, and will make every attempt to contact you should I be running late or early.